Idaho Rental Lease Agreements

 State Definition (§ 55-2301-8) – “means a signed, written agreement or contract that establishes conditions or rules concerning the use and occupancy by a lessee of a self-service storage facility and includes any signed written amendment to such an agreement.”

 Guides / Handbooks

 - Boise / Ada County Landlord Information Handbook.pdf

 - Moscow [Idaho] Landlords Rights and Responsibilities.pdf

 There is no state law establishing when rent is due.
 Likewise, there is no state law regarding grace periods.
 However, the Landlord and Tenant Manual published by the State of Idaho Office of Attorney General clarifies that the lease “governs the date on which the rent is due and the consequences for not paying on time or in full.”

 Emergency: State law does not specifically address landlord entry requirements in emergency circumstances.
 In any case, landlords are legally able to access the properties they lease in any situation that constitutes an emergency.

-Non-Emergency: There is no state law regarding landlord’s access in non-emergency situations.
+Non-Emergency: There is no state law regarding the landlord’s access to rental properties in non-emergency situations.
 But in the interests of keeping friendly landlord-tenant relations, landlords should provide reasonable notice and only enter the premises during reasonable hours.

-- Lead Paint Disclosure: In accordance to federal law, known lead paint hazards of properties built before 1978 must be disclosed by landlords.
-Landlords must also provide tenants with an information pamphlet which further details this matter.
+Lead Paint Disclosure: In accordance with federal law, known lead paint hazards of properties built before 1978 must be disclosed by landlords.
+Landlords must also provide tenants with an information pamphlet that further details the matter.